Bitcoin Halving: What is It and Why Should You Care? (2018 Updated)

 Bitcoin, on the other hand, is intended to simulate a commodity, like gold.
 There is only a limited amount of gold in the world, and with every gram of gold that is mined, the gold that still remains becomes harder and harder to extract.
 As a result of this limited supply, gold has maintained its value as an international medium of exchange and store of value for over six thousand years, and the hope is that Bitcoin will do the same.” ~ Vitalik Buterin, Bitcoin Magazine.

-Well, since we know the average block generation time (10 minutes) we can estimate that the next halving event should occur on July/August of 2016.
+Since we know the average block generation time (10 minutes) we can estimate that the next halving event should occur somewhere around 2020.
 There are websites such as BitcoinClock which show you a countdown until the next event.

-On November 28th 2012 the first Bitcoin halving occurred when block 210,000 was solved.
-Back at the time Bitcoin’s price was $13.42 and the halving didn’t seem to effect the price that much.
-Shortly after Bitcoin’s price spiked to $230 but many attribute that to the Cyprus bailout.
+For example, on November 28th 2012 the first Bitcoin halving occurred when block 210,000 was solved.
+Back at the time Bitcoin’s price was $13.42 and the halving didn’t seem to affect the price that much.
+Indeed, shortly after Bitcoin’s price spiked to $230, but many attribute that to the Cyprus bailout.